metaplex-foundation/docs/docs/03-guides/01-auction-house/definition.md

 This feature allows a marketplace to restrict which NFTs get sold on their platform.
 It is useful for more centralized marketplaces or a marketplace that has order matching algorithms that the user has allowed them to use (enabled by listing the NFT at the price of 0).

-Marketplaces who want to stay decentralized and not require signoff may restrict what their user interfaces show via other means, but behind the scenes, someone can still list an NFT on your Auction House.
-You may in this scenario build Allow Lists using merkele trees or chose to restrict what your UI shows via other means.
+Marketplaces who want to stay decentralized and not require sign-off may restrict what their user interfaces show via other means, but behind the scenes, someone can still list an NFT on your Auction House.
+You may in this scenario build Allow Lists using merkle trees or chose to restrict what your UI shows via other means.

 ### Any SPL Token